 - We do not trap animals on this course.

-Primitive snares
+Primitive Snares

 Snares are traps that use a slipknot, or noose made from plant fiber or wire, that when tripped tightens around the animal's neck and chokes it quickly.